OksanaIs/Mobile_Testing/Homework_1_Checklists/ENG_Android Application design.md

 * All network traffic must be sent over SSL.

 #### Support for all screen types and states:
-* The app must update the user interface (keep playing videos, update new messages, update download progress, etc.).
+* The app must update the user interface (keep playing videos, update new messages, update download progress, etc).
 * Modals, options menus, and other secondary elements should be well-formatted on all screen types and in all states.

 #### Testing: